-Federal Information Protection Standards, or FIPS, are standards created by the National Institute of Science and Technology (NIST) to protect government data, and ensure those working with the government comply with certain safety standards.
+Federal Information Protection Standards, or FIPS, is a set of standards created by the National Institute of Science and Technology (NIST) to protect government data and ensure those working with the government comply with certain safety standards.

 The Bouncy Castle FIPS modules offer a nearly complete range of certified algorithms and can be used with the execution platforms of choice.
 The resulting FIPS certificate is tailored to include the name of the vendor and vendor product.
 This kind of validation is referred to as a "Rebrand" or a "Private Label Validation".

 The following outlines the process of Private Label Validation and the benefits beyond saving both costs and time and how we can help you in the process.

 The NIST standardization process allows for a third party, with permission, to make use of a pre-existing certified module and avoid having to do most of the paperwork and thus endure the delays associated with a validation of a module done from scratch.
 While this leads to a substantial saving in both cost and time for the vendor organization doing this, there are two additional benefits:

 - The vendor finishes the process with algorithm certificates for the execution platforms of their choice.

 - The vendor finishes the process with a module certificate that lists those execution platforms and can also be tailored to include the vendor name and the name of the vendor product.